Based on my experience, the best way to introduce two people on-line is as follows.

 Person B, you like XXX music, you work at XXX and we met at XXX.

-It is courteous for the first responder to Reply-to-All and include the introducer in his communication with the new friend.
-For example, if I introduced Dan and Amanda, then I would like to see their first message carbon copy me.
+It is courteous for the first responder to Reply-to-All but move the introducer to BCC.
+For example, if I introduced Dan and Amanda, then I would like to see their first message blind carbon copy (BCC) me.

 Amanda – I live near the XXX – maybe we could meet up for coffee sometime?
 Give me a call… Dan